ripienaar/gwtf/README.md

 To cancel reminders or see which ones you have scheduled use your normal at commands like atq and atrm

+As of version 0.4.0 you can send notifications to iPhone, iPads and Macs using Boxcar, see the BOXCAR.md file in the git repository for details

 Daily Summary Emails
 ====================